Ndundiro/Github-API/README.md

 * Bootstrap

 ## Known Bugs
-The upvote logic does not work as expected.It does not highlight the most upvoted quote.
+The application does not display the list of repositories as expected.

 ## Support and Contact Details
 For any comments,suggestions,feedback or inquiries, contact me via email: ndundirokamau@gmail.com